 First-time visitors to Paris often wonder how much to tip servers at restaurants, bars, and cafes in the French capital.
 Many travelers are watchful to ensure they do not overtip—but many tourists can feel a bit uncomfortable with tipping as little as Parisians often do.

-While for many visitors—especially from North America—not providing a hefty tip at the end of a meal seems rude, it is actually the reverse in France: Culturally overtipping a server is considered to be somewhat vulgar and showy.
+While for many visitors—especially from North America—not providing a hefty tip at the end of a meal seems rude, but it is actually the reverse in France.
+Overtipping a server is considered to be somewhat vulgar and showy.

-Here are some basic guidelines to help you decide on a reasonable amount to add to your meal or drink, and advice on how to tell the difference between actually "bad" service and common cultural misunderstandings.
+Here are some basic guidelines to help you decide on a reasonable amount to add to your meal or drink, and advice on how to tell the difference service that is actually bad and a common misunderstanding between cultures.

-These sorts of things are entirely left to your discretion, and if you receive what you perceive as rude or subpar service, even in restaurants, you may decide not to leave a tip at all.
+Tipping in Paris or anywhere else in France is not an obligation, so what you leave is entirely left to your discretion.
+If you receive rude or subpar service, you may decide not to leave a tip at all.
 However, we encourage travelers to remember that what constitutes "rude" service is, to some degree at least, a matter of cultural perception and local norms.

-Here's why: In Paris and much of the rest of France, speed, attentiveness, and an ability to quickly brief you on your menu choices are considered more important factors in judging good service than wide smiles, personal questions or lots of small talk—servers in Paris will rarely come to ask "how things are going" to the table.
+In Paris and much of the rest of France, speed, attentiveness, and an ability to quickly brief you on your menu choices are considered more important factors in judging good service than wide smiles, personal questions, or lots of small talk.
+Servers in Paris will rarely come to ask "how things are going" to the table.

 Take Your Time

-It's customary for French servers to leave you ample time between courses unless you ask otherwise, and to assume you'll take a while to get through each course.
-The French custom is to savor the meal, not rush through it.
-By American standards especially, service can seem quite slow.
-This does not, however, make it "bad".
+It's customary for French servers to leave you ample time between courses and to assume you'll take a while to get through each course.
+The French custom is to savor the meal, not rush through it, so what is considered bad service in America, is considered good in France.

-Try to sit back and enjoy the slower pace.
-If you want to, mention to your server at the beginning of the meal that you have an event to attend at such and such hour, and ask whether the check can be brought to the table as soon as the final course is served.
+If you know you'll need to take off as soon as you are finished eating, mention to your server at the beginning of the meal that you have an event to attend and ask whether the check can be brought to the table as soon as the final course is served.